NipurJain4/doctor_appointment/README.md

-It is my project readme file
+It is my project readme file.
+here is the github link of terraform.tf files.